-Equity has two offices a National Office in Toronto, Ontario with a staff of 23, and a Western Office in Vancouver, British Columbia with a staff of two.
+Equity serves its members with a National Office in Toronto, Ontario and a virtual Western Office in Vancouver, British Columbia.

 The National Office oversees issues which affect the entire Equity membership and co-ordinates interaction with national and international cultural, labour and funding organizations.
 The membership, benefits, bonding and accounts receivable departments are located in this office.
 The National Office also deals with day-to-day matters in Eastern Canada, generally from Saskatchewan to the Atlantic region.

 The Western Office deals with the day-to-day matters in Western Canada, including Alberta, British Columbia, the Northwest Territories and the Yukon.

 At the head of the Association is the Executive Director.
 The Executive Director is hired by Council and is responsible for board support and all staff operations.
 They liaise with other arts and cultural and, fraternal organizations, both national and international in scope.
 Negotiation of Equity's many unique scale agreements comes under the direct purview of the Executive Director.

 Our Director of Finance and Administration manages the membership, benefits, contract entry, bonding and accounts receivable departments.
 They set the yearly budget; administer the members' insurance and RRSP plans as well as other financial aspects of the contracts, including membership and bonding.